 The Sections Executive Committee may establish and appoint standing or ad-hoc committees to assist it in fulfilling the Sections mandate.

 G1.
 Membership.
-The Executive Committee shall consist of the officers of the Section and a member at large elected for a one-year term.
+The Executive Committee shall consist of the officers of the Section and a member-at- large elected for a one-year term.
 In addition, the chairs of all standing committees and discussion group leaders are voting members of the Executive Committee.

 G2.
 Responsibilities.
 The Executive Committee shall have the responsibility to act for the Section and to make decisions on matters which require action before the next scheduled Section meeting, and to supervise the administration of established policies, programs, and operations.
 The Executive Committee meets at the Annual Conference and the Midwinter Meeting of ALA.
 The chair may call special meetings.
 If necessary, the Executive Committee may make decisions by electronic means or by conference call during the period between regularly scheduled meetings.
-The Executive Committee shall appoint the Section newsletter editor, website editor, wiki coordinator, blog coordinator, and e-list owner for terms of three years with the option of renewal.
+The Executive Committee shall appoint the Section newsletter editor, website editor, and social media coordinator for terms of three years with the option of renewal.
 (This renewal exceeds the typical ACRL limit of 4 consecutive years on a single committee, and should only be used for positions with specialized duties, in consultation with ACRL staff.)
 All terms shall begin and end at the adjournment of ALA Annual Conferences.